-Trump says he could meet North Korea’s Kim at DMZ
+DMZ diplomacy: Kim accepts Trump invite to meet at border

 “I’ll be meeting with a lot of other people … but I may be speaking to him in a different form,” Trump said.

-Such trips to the demilitarized zone, the heavily fortified border between North and South Korea, are usually undertaken under heavy security and the utmost secrecy.
+Such trips to the demilitarized zone are usually undertaken under heavy security and the utmost secrecy.
 Trump tried to visit the DMZ when he was in Seoul in November 2017, but his helicopter was grounded by heavy fog.

 Trump has staked his self-professed deal-making reputation on his rapprochement with the North and has even turned it into a campaign rallying cry.
 Trump has repeatedly alleged that if he had lost the 2016 presidential campaign, the U.S. would be “at war” with North Korea over its nuclear weapons and ballistic missile programs.